© 1999-2024

 October 2006 - March 31, 2008

 Marianne came to the rescue, anchoring morning news on the DRC FM Morning Show with John Saville when Beth Bradley took an extended medical leave of absence.
 She grew up in Rochester, NY where she was involved in competitive tennis and skiing while attending Our Lady of Mercy High School.
 She graduated from the Syracuse University Newhouse School of Communications with a degree in journalism, taking a break during her second year to work at the United Nations in New York City.
-Marianne is a veteran of a number of commercial radio stations from Upstate New York to Connecticut.
+Marianne is a veteran of a number of commercial radio stations from upstate New York to Connecticut.
+She moved to the Hartford area in 1984.
 Marianne's self-produced program was syndicated by the Connecticut Radio Network for fourteen years.
-She is a publicist with Robertson Productions, which arranges national media tours for authors.
+She was a publicist with Robertson Productions, which arranges national media tours for authors.

-PRIOR: WHAM Rochester, NY; ABC Radio Network, New York, NY; WKCI FM Hamden, CT; Connecticut Radio Network; WPKN Bridgeport, CT
+PRIOR: WHAM Rochester, NY; ABC Radio Network, New York, NY; WKCI FM Hamden, CT; WHCN FM Hartford, CT; Connecticut Radio Network; WPKN Bridgeport, CT

 AFTER: WABC New York, NY